mhmohona/awesome-mldotnet/README.md

-*Feedback: If you have any ideas or you want any other content to be added to this list, feel free to contribute.*
+*Feedback: If you have any idea or you want any other content to be added to this list, feel free to contribute.*